learn-co-curriculum/phase-1-monsters/README.md

 # Additional Practice: Monsters

+## Learning Goals

+- Access information from an API using a GET request and use it to update the DOM
+- Listen for user events and update the DOM in response
+- Send data to an API using a POST request

+## Introduction

 For this practice code challenge, your objective is to build a frontend for our monsters data.
 Currently, the index.html page has a script tag to `js/demo.js` so that you can see a demo of the finished app.
-Comment out the script tag to `js/demo.js` and uncomment out the script tag to `js/index.js` where you will code your solution
+Comment out the script tag to `js/demo.js` and uncomment out the script tag to `js/index.js` where you will code your solution.

 ## Getting Started

-If you haven't yet, install json-server
+If you haven't yet, install `json-server`:

 ```console
 $ npm install -g json-server
 ```

-Then run the server with
+Then run the server with:

 ```console
 $ json-server monsters.json
 ```

-## Objectives
+## Deliverables

 - When the page loads, show the first 50 monsters.
 Each monster's name, age, and description should be shown.